Whitbread (LON:WTB) Stock Price Down 11.3% - Time to Sell?

-Whitbread (LON:WTB - Get Free Report) last announced its quarterly earnings data on Thursday, October 16th.
+Whitbread (LON:WTB - Get Free Report) last released its quarterly earnings results on Thursday, October 16th.
 The company reported GBX 133.70 earnings per share (EPS) for the quarter.
-Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-On average, equities research analysts predict that Whitbread plc will post 227.1851852 EPS for the current year.
+Whitbread had a return on equity of 6.83% and a net margin of 8.08%.
+On average, analysts forecast that Whitbread plc will post 227.1851852 earnings per share for the current fiscal year.

-In other Whitbread news, insider Richard Gillingwater purchased 500 shares of the firm's stock in a transaction that occurred on Tuesday, October 21st.
-The shares were bought at an average price of GBX 2,974 per share, with a total value of £14,870.
-Also, insider Christine Mary Hodgson acquired 10,000 shares of the company's stock in a transaction on Friday, October 17th.
-The stock was acquired at an average cost of GBX 2,880 per share, with a total value of £288,000.
-Insiders own 0.38% of the company's stock.
+In other news, insider Richard Gillingwater bought 500 shares of the company's stock in a transaction that occurred on Tuesday, October 21st.
+The shares were purchased at an average price of GBX 2,974 per share, for a total transaction of £14,870.
+Also, insider Christine Mary Hodgson bought 10,000 shares of the business's stock in a transaction on Friday, October 17th.
+The shares were purchased at an average cost of GBX 2,880 per share, with a total value of £288,000.
+Company insiders own 0.38% of the company's stock.

 Whitbread Company Profile